Delve deeper into the stories behind the people, art, history and grounds.

 Who or What Goes There?

-By erin courtney | October 31, 2017
+By Erin Courtney | October 31, 2017

 On Friday, October 13, Architect of the Capitol employees set out to look into a new Capitol Building mystery involving delicate pink fabric with hand-stitching.
 Construction sites often yield historic artifacts, including bottles, newspapers and tools, but this find is new for the agency.